TirthankarPaul/portfolio/index.md

 ### <span style="color:purple">_My Hobbies and Passion!_:</span>

 I am a passionate computer programmer with a keen eye for photography and a knack for video editing.
 My technical skills blend seamlessly with my creative pursuits, allowing me to capture and enhance the world through my lens.
-When I'm not coding or framing the perfect shot, I indulge in my love for driving, exploring new landscapes and the freedom of the open road.
+When I'm not coding or framing the perfect shot, I indulge in my love for driving, exploring new landscapes, and the freedom of the open road.
 Whether behind a computer, a camera, or the wheel, I'm always driven by a desire to create and innovate.

 ### <span style="color:#FF6347">Photography and Videography:</span>